 The New Hampshire Plating Company site is located in the town of Merrimack on Wright Avenue, off the Daniel Webster Highway.
 The 13.1-acre property is in a light industrial and commercial area.
 The Merrimack River is located 600 feet east of the site.
 Horseshoe Pond lies 900 feet to the south.
-The site consisted of a former electroplating operations building, a paved parking lot, a 6,000-gallon underground storage tank and a wastewater lagoon system.
+The site previously consisted of an electroplating operations building, a paved parking lot, a 6,000-gallon underground storage tank, and a wastewater lagoon system.

 Between 1962 and 1985, large volumes of electroplating wastes were discharged into a system of four unlined lagoons.
 Cyanide wastes, metal plating sludge, acids, and solvents were routinely discharged to the lagoon system.
 The lagoon system was in what were once natural wetlands that appeared to have been altered by the disposal practices of the New Hampshire Plating Company (NHPC).
 The interior of the NHPC operations building was contaminated with high levels of heavy metals.
 NHPC operations ceased in 1985.

 In 1987, the lagoon system was stabilized, contaminated debris on the site was removed, and the NHPC building was given a superficial cleaning under the supervision of the New Hampshire Department of Environmental Services (DES).
 In 1990, approximately 13,600 tons of contaminated sludge and soil at the property were stabilized on-site by the Environmental Protection Agency (EPA); 5,600 tons of contaminated sludge and soil was consolidated under an impermeable cap in a former lagoon area; and an additional 5,000 tons of soil were disposed off-site.